 Contact Us

-cripple is a publishing initiative that supports disabled artists and designers.
+Cripple is a publishing initiative that supports disabled artists and designers.

-cripple is purposely non-linear.
+Cripple is purposely non-linear.

 Image Description, alt text embedded: A gently turning neon green starburst that has text out of order.
 It says oh wow new website with an exclamation point.
 It is swishing from left to right like it's regulating itself by rocking.